-The following is a list of common terms within the telecommunications industry and also as they may relate to our company.
+The following is a list of common terms within the telecommunications industry as they may relate to our services.

 10 Mbps Ethernet over twisted-pair copper cable.